ryanwonghc/Premier-League-Game-Classifier/Premier-League-Game-Classifier.md

 **Verdict: Correct**

+#### Hypothesis 2
-2. A statistically significant portion of games in the "Best Games" set are games played between rivals Using collected data on a list of Premier League rivalries, I used pie charts to show the ratio of rival games to non-rival games in both the "Best Games" set and the rest of the games.
+A statistically significant portion of games in the "Best Games" set are games played between rivals Using collected data on a list of Premier League rivalries, I used pie charts to show the ratio of rival games to non-rival games in both the "Best Games" set and the rest of the games.
 The charts are shown below:
 <p align="center">
   <img src="/images/fig3.png"/>